mzucchelli/cloud-final/README.md

     8. Test the application by creating, updating, and deleting a stock trade.
     9. Run the integration tests (view the README inside the tests directory)

-Connect your repository to TravisCI for builds.
+Fork the repository, and connect your repository to TravisCI for builds.
 Create environment variables within Travis CI Replace mzucc in the .travis.yml file with your dockerhub username cd deployment/k8s
 Copy env-configmap.yaml.template to env-configmap.yaml.
 Copy env-secret.yaml.template to env-secret.yaml.
 Use this new files for your personal deploys